 Just a few currants in your salad or on your morning bowl of oatmeal could help you fight cellulite all day long.
 Currants are a good source of fat-fighting resveratrol and collagen-building vitamin C, making them a powerhouse combo when it comes to smoothing out those unwanted dimples.

 Whether canned or freshly cooked, tuna’s wealth of omega-3 fatty acids can help keep your skin cellulite-free.
 This high-protein fish is also a good source of vitamin D, which can help improve the appearance of your skin with every tasty bite.
-Just make sure to limit yourself to a serving or two a week or you could be putting yourself at risk for mercury poisoning.
+Just make sure to limit yourself to a serving or two a week or you could be adding more than the recommended amount of mercury to your diet.

 Fight cellulite and slim down by making mango a regular part of your meal plan.
 A single mango packs more than 200 percent of your daily vitamin C, boosting your body’s collagen production and fending off cellulite with every bite.